Imperial College Boat Club: Coaching

-The most well-known of Imperial College Boat Club's coaches is Bill Mason.
-Bill is a former Olympic oarsman himself and for many years was head coach and director of rowing at Imperial College Boat Club.
+The most well-known of Imperial College Boat Club's coaches was Bill Mason, a former Olympic oarsman himself and for many years was head coach and director of rowing at Imperial College BC.
 In that time he was responsible for numerous Henley Royal Regatta and Henley Women's Regatta wins.
 He coached athletes at the club from novices up to international and developed the club substantially during his time in charge.